Donations to the institution are not third party payments. They do not count as ISM.

 organization operates the home and it is tax-exempt under section 501(c) of the Internal

-During the interview, Mr. Stone tells the claims representative (CR) that several
+During the interview, Mr. Stone tells the claims specialist (CS) that several of his

-The CR contacts Mount Royal and learns that neither Mr. Stone nor any third party
+The CS contacts Mount Royal and learns that neither Mr. Stone nor any third party

 pays for his food and shelter.